deivisonresende/notifications/README.md

 <h1 align="center">Notification microservice</h1>

-A Node.js back-end API developed as an exercise of Nest.js and its weakly coupled application architecture, as well as its native microservices support.
+A simple Node.js backend microservice developed as an exercise of Nest.js and its weakly coupled application architecture, as well as its native microservices support.

 This API has the following use cases: